subconsciousnetwork/noosphere/typescript/README.md

 npm run test
 ```

-And, to start a server to see [Sphere Viewer](./packages/sphere-viewer) in a browser:
+And, to start servers that make both [Sphere Viewer](./packages/sphere-viewer)
+and the [Noosphere Guide](./packages/noosphere-guide) available in web browsers:

 ```sh
 npm run serve